federico-jf/Data-Visualization-UTD-EPPS-6356/index.md

 ### Who are the top users involved in the discussion around #AlevelResults on Twitter?
 From which geographic locations did these users participate?
 ![top 15 tweeters by location](https://user-images.githubusercontent.com/53381800/100024674-df5d7180-2dac-11eb-8d2f-1ce4d666e0dd.png)

-In figure 4, it is explored who are the top 10 tweeters using #AlevelResults considering the location.
-As can be seen, most of the top tweeters were not coming from the United Kingdom.
-However, top tweeters were not the most active in the discussion as will be shown in a posterior chart.
-This figure shows, without a doubt, how the discussion took on a global scale.
+In figure 4, it is explored who are the top 10 tweeters using #AlevelResults considering their location.
+As can be seen, the chart shows clearly how the discussion took on a global scale.
+Moreover, it is important to note that most of the top tweeters were not coming from the United Kingdom.
+At the same time, these top tweeters were not the most active in the discussion (as will be shown in a later chart).
+All these findings allow to suggest that in the analyzed case the intervention of the top tweeters would be more linked to the dissemination of the movement rather than to the development of its content.

-In technical terms, this barplot was built using faceting (facet_wrap) in order to split the data into two columns considering the tweeters ’location (“rest of the world" or United Kindom).
+In technical terms, this barplot was built using faceting (facet_wrap) in order to split the data into two columns considering the tweeters’ location (“rest of the world" or United Kingdom).
+The theme was “Light” and some modifications on the font were made.

 ```R
 # Faceted barplot: Top 10 tweeters using #AlevelResults by location